Care Economies in Context

 Care as an Intersectional Point to Analyze Socio-Economy

-In journal article, Ito Peng shows how we can conceptualize care and its intersectional characteristics, and to use this as a point to understand the socio-economy
+In this journal article, Ito Peng shows how we can conceptualize care and its intersectional characteristics, and to use this as a point to understand the socio-economy

 In her article for the Kansai Sociological Review, Care as an Intersectional Point to Analyze Socio-Economy, Ito Peng explains how an intersectional lens of care bolsters our understanding of socio-economy.
 She uses the research project Care Economies in Context as an example of how to build such an analysis and apply it to research, care, and policy work.